Associate Professor, Director of YVPSUM,

 - Applicants must meet all the eligibility criteria listed above to apply to the Program (YVPSUM).

 - The Yale VSAS (AAMC Visiting Student Application Service) application process opens in early May 2018 for clinical electives for the academic year 2018-19.
-The new!
-AAMC VSAS website opens January 22, 2018 to accept student applications for Yale electives beginning in June 2018.
+The new AAMC VSAS website opens January 22, 2018 to accept student applications for Yale electives beginning in June 2018.

-- All students from U.S. LCME accredited allopathic institutions wishing to visit Yale SOM for a clinical elective during the AY2018-2019 need to apply using the AAMC Visiting Student Application Service (VSAS) at www.aamc.org/vsas
+- All students from U.S. LCME accredited allopathic institutions wishing to visit Yale SOM for a clinical elective during the AY2018-2019 need to apply using the AAMC Visiting Student Application Service (VSAS)

-- the AAMC VSAS application fee is $40
+- The AAMC VSAS application fee is $40

-- For AY2018-19, the Program (YVPSUM) will waive the Yale School of Medicine $200 application processing fee for those students approved and confirmed to participate in the Program.
+- For AY2018-19, the program (YVPSUM) will waive the Yale School of Medicine $200 application processing fee for those students approved and confirmed to participate in the program.